 Plant-Based DHA-Rich & EPA-Rich Foods

 If you do a quick internet search on plants that deliver the DHA and EPA forms of omega-3, you may find websites that tout seaweed as a good source.
 If you look a little closer, you’ll find that 10g of nori seaweed will yield only 10mg-20mg of omega-3.
 Wakame seaweed will yield the same amount.
-You will need to eat hundreds of grams of seaweed to meet daily omega-3 standards.
+You will need to eat hundreds of grams of seaweed to meet daily omega-3 requirements.
 On the bright side, seaweed has far more omega-3 than omega-6.
 (14)

 If you’re a vegetarian looking for direct sources of DHA and/or EPA, your best bet is to go with algae-based (algal) oil.
 Most algal oil supplements provide DHA and very little EPA.
 However, some do deliver a lot of both.
 The human body absorbs the DHA in algal oil fairly easily.
 (15)